 Who Needs Product Catalogs?

-Product catalogs are useful to several business users and groups such as sales reps, inside sales guys, buyers, store clerks, field marketers, and managers.
+Product catalogs are useful to several business users and groups such as sales reps, inside sales, buyers, store clerks, field marketers, and managers.
 Here's how each group uses it:

 - Sales reps and inside sales teams use a product catalog to convey vital information about a product or a service to their customers.
 They can refer to it while communicating with their prospects and customers about the benefits of using their products.